bfree-trainer/bfree/CONTRIBUTING.md

 1. **Sensor setup page** – the BLE smart trainer card is replaced by a *Trainer Emulator* card.
 The emulator starts automatically on page load and persists across page navigations, just like a real BLE connection.
-   A *Calibrate* action simulates a successful spin-down calibration after about two seconds.

 2. **Ride / record page** – a small overlay panel appears in the bottom-right corner of the screen.
 It shows the current resistance mode and setting, and